deveshsangwan/cricketScoreApi/README.md

 To get a copy of the project up and running on your local machine, follow these steps:

 1. Clone the repository: `git clone https://github.com/deveshsangwan/cricketScoreApi.git`
+2. Install pnpm if you haven't already: `npm install -g pnpm`
-2. Install dependencies: `npm install`
+3. Install dependencies: `pnpm install`
-3. Create a `.env` file in the root directory of the project.
+4. Create a `.env` file in the root directory of the project.
 Add the MongoDB URL like so: `DATABASE_URL=<your-mongodb-url>`.
 Replace `<your-mongodb-url>` with your actual MongoDB URL.
-4. Generate Prisma client: `npx prisma generate`
+5. Generate Prisma client: `pnpm prisma generate`
-5. Start the server: `npm run dev`
+6. Start the server: `pnpm dev`

 You can also run the project with Docker: